swiss/fedlex-jolux/doc/index.md

 An ontology is a set of precise descriptive statements about some part of the world (usually referred to as the domain of interest or the subject matter of the ontology).
 Precise descriptions satisfy several purposes: most notably, they prevent misunderstandings in human communication and they ensure that software behaves in a uniform, predictable way and works well with other software.
 [Source](https://www.w3.org/TR/owl2-primer/)
 :::

-This website is not the basis for the JOLux ontology meaning that there is no completeness of all the aspects of JOLux in this documentation.
-So this website can not be used to model data according to the JOLux ontology but rather to understand data that is already modelled with help of JOLux.
-If complete insight into the JOLux ontology is necessary, it can be [downloaded](https://fedlex.data.admin.ch/filestore/resources/jolux_ontology.zip) as Turtle file for further investigation.

 The visual representation of parts of the JOLux ontology on this website is loosely based on the [VOWL](https://service.tib.eu/webvowl/) project.
-In addition colors represent the different [abstraction levels](abstraction_levels.md) of JOLux.
+In addition, multiple colors represent the different [abstraction levels](abstraction_levels.md) of JOLux.

 The following figure shows the elements of graphical representation of JOLux in this documentation using an example of a [jolux:Act](#Act):